Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 ================

 As the name suggests, ``ScenePlayStorage`` is storage for Scene during Play mode.
-When we are editing scene in Editor Mode and then want to test our game, we click Play button and after those tests we expect that engine saved all important data about scene.
-Any actions from Play mode should have no impact into
+When we are editing scene in Editor Mode and then want to test our game, we click Play button and after those tests we expect that engine will have saved all important data about scene.
+Any actions from Play mode should have no impact on
 Editor mode.
-This method just saves state of scene before Play button clicked.
+This method just saves state of scene from before Play button was clicked.

 It has two nested classes to help organize things: